Operations and Development

-Executive Director and Board Vice President
+Executive Director Operations and Development

 Alexander David was born and raised on the islands of St. Thomas and received his BS in Computer Science from the University of the Virgins Islands.
 While Alex enjoys many outdoor activities and sports such as football, spear fishing, scuba diving and hiking; his true passion has always been learning and passing on that knowledge.
 In high school he was a part of a mentorship program hosted by the Superior Court and even in college would serve as a tutor for English and Computer Science students.
 Alex also spent much time doing research at the university and participated in several research programs at schools such as Carnegie Mellon and University of California Santa Barbara.
 Upon receiving his degree, Alex went to work for the Superior Court as a Computer Support Tech.
 Later he transferred to the Supreme Court where he spent the next the next several years doing networking and systems administration.

 In 2014 Alex left the local court system and went to work at UVI as a Programmer Analyst but left there in 2015 to take a position in the District Court where he remains employed to this day.
 As a father of one Alex has been moved by the work that the VI Children’s Museum is doing and remains committed to seeing it flourish and become a staple of the community.

 I have resided on St Thomas for 26 years.
 I served as Board member and President of The Friends of the Library.
 I volunteered as a reader in Day care Centers and Head Start for 16 years.
 I have contributed books and funds to develop the library at the Children's Museum.

 I taught in New York City public schools for 30 years